NCFE Diploma in Advanced Criminology

-The aim of this course is to introduce learners to criminology as an area of study that tries to address the questions raised and to explore many key debates within criminology.
+The aim of this Advanced Criminology Course is to introduce learners to criminology as an area of study that tries to address the questions raised and to explore many key debates within criminology.
 This includes examining theoretical debates about the causes of crime and criminal behaviour and both historical and contemporary ideas about dealing with crime.

 The course looks at persistent crime problems – such as youth crime, drugs, violence, and anti-social behaviour – and how they have been dealt with.
 Its aim is to develop an understanding of controversies around the causes of crime and criminal behaviour and consider how theoretical and practical ideas about crime lead to crime and criminal justice policy.

 You may already hold firm views about crime and criminal behaviour, although the course does not assume that you have any recent experience of studying crime.
 While the aim of this course is not necessarily to challenge your existing views, it may introduce you to new ways of looking at crime problems and debates taking place on crime and criminal behaviour.
 By studying criminology, you will develop a new language designed to cope with the study of crime and criminal behaviour.

 Your Tutor will support you throughout the duration of the course.
 You complete the course by undertaking activities and assignments.
 Our student support team are also available for any other queries that you may have whilst completing your course.
 You can be assured that support is available for your course, so there is no need to struggle or feel isolated during your studies.